elainecookiee/Langobot/README.md

-### I. Download the HTML and JavaScript example SDK to build your own interface!
+### II.
+Download the HTML and JavaScript example SDK to build your own interface!

 This list of SDKs recommended by API.ai can be found [here](https://docs.api.ai/docs/sdks)